bchavez/RethinkDb.Driver/README.md

 This driver is based on the *official* [Java Driver](https://github.com/rethinkdb/rethinkdb/tree/josh/java-driver).
 This driver and the official Java Driver are *still under active development*.

-The code here is a one-to-one port of the Java driver.
 The basic mechanics and architecture of both drivers are the same.

 ### Download & Install
 **NuGet Package [RethinkDb.Driver](https://www.nuget.org/packages/RethinkDb.Driver/)**